Avisa19/Landmark-Remark/README.md

 # Landmark-Remark

-Hi,

-Thank you for considering me for the software engineer (iOS) role at Tigerspike Company.

-The time that I spent to finish Landmark Remark project was around 10 hours.

-I do not use storyboard, I did all my project programmatically according how Apple Co. do the coding for creating an app with swift.

 *******About my project scheme:

 1-  Once when you launch the app, you will see sign up page , to enter your username and email and password.